Contest Design with Threshold Objectives

 \section{Conclusion}

-In this paper, we looked at two natural and practically useful objectives for a contest designer, and we described optimal contests for both of them.
-An interesting open problem is to find how well can a contest without a reserve and/or a saturation output, or a rank-order allocation contest, approximate the optimal general contest, possibly with an additional player; we may expect to get a result along the lines of \cite{bulow1996auctions}.
+In this paper, we looked at two natural and practically useful objectives for a contest designer and described optimal contests for the objectives.
+An interesting open problem is to find how well can a contest without a reserve and/or a saturation output, or a rank-order allocation contest, approximate the optimal general contest, possibly with an additional player; we may expect to get a result along the lines of~\citep{bulow1996auctions}.
 Another extension of this work would be to study other practically relevant objective functions for the designer, monotone transformations other than the threshold transformations we studied in this paper.
-Combining the objectives for the designer studied in this paper with non-linear utility and cost functions for the players is also an interesting research direction.
+Combining the objectives for the designer studied in this paper with non-linear utility and cost functions for the players is also an important research direction.